 1. Find merchants or businesses to partner with and create your own systems to promote

 2. Join already established high commission affiliate programs

-An alternative is to join already established programs that offer a pyramid style of earning plus all the tools you need to see some income start filtering through to your bank accounts.
+Alternatively, join already established programs that offer a pyramid style of earning plus all the tools you need to see some income filter through to your bank accounts.
 These may be more stable if they’re established.
 And, if you sign up to multiple programs, the work only lies in consistent promotions to your lists (the bigger the email list, the more luck you’ll have here).

 The first place to start is to research your niche of choice for platforms, tools, and products that you either use and love! or that are new and emerging into the field.
 See what’s available and go from there.

 Have dreams of becoming an author but never really gave it serious consideration?